Our society’s pursuit of endless economic growth is unsustainable.

-Sadly, it’s on the natural fronts that human denial seems to be at its most extreme.
-Hollywood visions and SciFi fantasies aside (where humans live in sealed capsules and subsist entirely on man-made foods), humans are 100% utterly dependent on the natural world for their survival.
+Sadly, it’s on the ecological front that human denial seems to be at its most extreme.
+Hollywood visions and SciFi fantasies aside (where humans live in sealed capsules and subsist entirely on artificially-made foods), humans today are still 100% utterly dependent on the natural world for their survival.
 Food, water, oxygen, and predictable temperatures and rainfall patterns provide the basics of life.

-To focus on just one part, which I also detail in The Crash Course book, humans are rapidly degrading our soils upon which everything depends.
+To focus on just one part, which we also detail in our Crash Course book, humans are rapidly degrading our soils upon which everything depends.

-Not only are we obviously losing topsoil to erosion and generally turning soil into lifeless dirt by stripping out its biological diversity, we are mining these soils for their micro and macro nutrients yet have no coordinated plan for replacing them.
+Not only are we losing topsoil to erosion and generally turning fertile land into lifeless ‘dirt’ by stripping out its biological diversity, we’re continuously strip-mining these soils for their micro and macro nutrients yet have no coordinated plan for replacing them.

 Obviously if you take minerals like calcium and magnesium out of the soils in the form of harvested grains and vegetables, they’ll need to be replaced.
-Right now they are mainly flushed out to sea, never to be economically recovered.
+But right now they’re mainly flushed out to sea, never to be economically recovered.

-The situation is pretty grim as I recently outlined in a recent report on our nation’s poor soil management practices.
+The situation is pretty grim as we recently outlined in a recent report detailing our nation’s poor soil management practices.
 Here’s some more context for that view:

 Intense over-farming means there are only 100 harvests left in the soil of the UK’s countryside, a study has found.